Skip to main content

 Run a three-step check before choosing: verify asset-level license terms, test one real download in your editor, and compare total operating cost.
-In this article’s evidence set, Pexels is a practical baseline, while Shutterstock and Pond5 are useful shortlist tests rather than automatic winners.
+In the current comparison, Pexels is a practical baseline, while Shutterstock and Pond5 are useful shortlist tests rather than automatic winners.
 Use one 4K file and one Full HD file to confirm timeline and export behavior.
 If rights language is unclear for client handoff, drop that option and move to your backup.

 Choose a site based on three things: license clarity, workflow fit, and total cost.
 Treat this as a buying decision, not a popularity contest.
 For working creators, the test is straightforward: can you understand the license, get usable footage quickly, and justify the cost if a client asks about it later?